Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Introduction

 given by the span

-This can be read as saying that comultiplying an edge $f\in X_1$ returns the sum of all pairs of edges $(a,b)$ that are the short edges of a triangle with long edge $f$.
+This can be read as saying that comultiplying an edge $f\in X_1$ returns the sum of all pairs of edges $(a,b)$ that are the short edges of a $2$-simplex with long edge $f$.
 In the case that $X$ is the nerve of a category, this is the sum of all pairs $(a,b)$ of arrows with composite $b\circ a=f$.

 The aims of this paper are to establish a \M inversion principle in the framework of \emph{complete} decomposition spaces, and also to introduce the necessary \emph{finiteness} conditions on a complete decomposition space to ensure that incidence (co)algebras and \M inversion descend to classical vector-space-level coalgebras on taking the homotopy cardinality of the objects involved.
+Along the way we also establish some auxiliary results of a more technical nature which are needed in the applications in the sequel papers~\cite{GKT:MI,GKT:restriction,GKT:ex}.

 We proceed to summarise the main results.